Loss-driven gain enhancements driven by topological singularities in non-Hermitian photonic crystals defects: Results

-As shown Fig. 1(b), peaks in the gain can be found within $\frac{\omega a}{2\pi c}$ of 0.34 to 0.37 for both the baseline system and the defected structures for a defect thickness of $0.5a$ where $a$ is the unit cell length of the baseline periodic system.
-As the strength of the loss in the defect layer, $\varepsilon_c''$, is increased the gain is enhanced several orders of magnitude to $> \sim 10^8$ before then decreasing in value, suggesting that an optimal value of the loss in the defect causes a singularity-like peak in gain.
-To better explore this phenomenon we scanned across values of both the defect loss as well as layer thickness (Fig. 1(c)).
-Bands of high gain values show an unusual character, with optimal loss values existing for a given defect layer size.
-To contrast this against a conventional approach to defects in photonic crystal architecture, we also calculate the effect of a lossless point defect layer identically placed to the lossy defect layer (Fig. 1(d)).
-The resulting ranges o values for permittivity and layer thickness are consistent with a typical coherent interference effect.
+To further characterize this behavior, we calculate the gain for a range of values of both the defect loss as well as defect layer thickness (Fig. 3(a)).
+Bands of high gain values show an unusual character, with a specific optimal loss value existing for a given defect layer thickness.
+This is in notable contrast to the gain behavior observed with lossless defects when the real part of the defect's permittivity and thickness are varied (Fig. 3(d)).
+The resulting ranges of values for permittivity and layer thickness are consistent with a typical coherent interference effect.
 However, we note that using a lossy defect not only produces a larger gain enhancement than a lossless approach, but the fundamental character of maximal gain values follows a distinct pattern.
+These peak values also attain high Q factors of ~ $4\times 10^4$ due to being quasi-BICs (Figs. S2(a), S3(a), and S3(b)).

 In order to elucidate the physical phenomenon behind the unique capabilities of lossy defects to induce gain enhancement, we turn to examining the phase of the complex reflection coefficient as it varies with frequency.
-In particular the reflection phase is taken to be $arg(T^{TE}_{11})$ where $T^{TE}_{11}$ is the complex reflection coefficient in the TE polarization.
-This then allows us to calculate a winding number for this system, following analogous approaches to characteristizing the topological properties of bound state in the continuum \cite{wu2024BICphase}, exceptional points \cite{colom2023branchcut}, coherent perfect absorption, the Su-Schrieffer-Heeger model of the topological phases of polyacetylene \cite{asboth_short_2016,Henriques2020Tamm,su1979solitons}, and topological defects in the XY model of spins \cite{mermin1979topdefect,gingras1996defects}.
+In particular, we fix the defect thickness at 50 nm and examine a range of $\varepsilon'_d$ and $\varepsilon''_d$ values (Fig. 3(a) and 3(b)).
+The reflection phase is taken to be $Arg(r)$ where $r$ is the complex reflection coefficient in the TE polarization.
+This then allows us to calculate a winding number for this system, following analogous approaches to characterizing topological properties of bound states in the continuum \cite{wu2024BICphase}, exceptional points \cite{colom2023branchcut}, coherent perfect absorption, the Su-Schrieffer-Heeger model of the topological phases of polyacetylene \cite{asboth_short_2016,Henriques2020Tamm,su1979solitons}, and topological defects in the XY model of spins \cite{mermin1979topdefect,gingras1996defects}.
 We use the following formulation of the integer winding number: